-Julie Phillips joined Randle Communications in 2012, after working in the state legislature.
-As a public affairs, project management and digital advocacy specialist, Phillips supports several Randle clients, including Golden 1 Credit Union, California Hospital Association and California Trailblazers.
+Julie Phillips joined Randle Communications in 2012 after working in the state legislature as a communications director, legislative aide and senate fellow.
+As a public affairs, legislative strategy and digital advocacy specialist, Phillips supports several Randle clients, including the California Hospital Association, Californians Allied for Patient Protection and California Trailblazers.

-During her collegiate career, Phillips worked as a Legislative Affairs intern in the Schwarzenegger Administration and as a press intern at the Republican National Committee in Washington D.C.
+Phillips earned a political science degree from the University of California, Davis, and was elected vice president of the Undergraduate Student Association.
+During college, Phillips worked as a legislative affairs intern in the Schwarzenegger Administration and as a press intern at the Republican National Committee in Washington, D.C.

-When she’s not in the office, Phillips enjoys staying active, traveling, reading, and spending time with her family and friends.
+When she’s not in the office, Phillips enjoys staying active, traveling, reading and spending time with her husband, Matt, and their baby, Allison.